Gardiner, Montana, stands proudly as the year-round gateway to the mesmerizing expanse of Yellowstone.

 Originating from the alpine headwaters of the Absaroka Range in Wyoming, the Yellowstone River flows northward through Yellowstone National Park before turning east across Montana.

-With a length of approximately 692 miles, it is the longest free-flowing river in the lower 48 states.
+With approximately 692 miles, it is the longest free-flowing river in the lower 48 states.

 This undammed nature of the river ensures that its rapids remain wild and untamed, offering a genuine experience for rafting enthusiasts.